 I’m just going to be straight up with you.
 This will 100% be the hardest part about starting a blog, especially if you’re a perfectionist.
 I thought for years about what I would want to write a blog about before even starting one.

 I can’t tell you what to blog about.
 Only you can make that decision.
-I do recommend doing some research on niches that you’re interested in and seeing what the demand is for blogs in that niche.
+I do recommend doing some market research on niches that you’re interested in.
+Find out what the demand is.
 Is the niche oversaturated or unheard of?
-You want to find something somewhere in between those two extremes if you want your blog to be profitable, you need to find a way to stand out among the many voices out there.
+Can you provide something of value that nobody else is offering?
+If you want your blog to be profitable, you need to find a way to stand out among the many voices out there.
 Everyone has something unique to offer, you just need to find what that is for you.

 Developing Your Brand

-Once you’ve chosen a niche and you have an idea of who your ideal reader is, developing your brand will be a lot easier.
-That being said, it’s by no means easy, and it takes a lot of time (I’m still working to develop my brand (I may have just skimmed over this step in the beginning, which I don’t recommend).
+Once you’ve chosen a niche and have an idea of who your ideal reader is, developing your brand will be a lot easier.
+That being said, it’s by no means easy, and it takes a lot of time (I’m still making tweaks here and there to my branding).
 What do you want your blog to represent?
 Do you know what your blogging voice should be?
 What colours should you use to attract your ideal reader?
 These are all questions you should be asking when developing your brand.

 If you have it in the budget, you may find it helpful to work with someone like a graphic designer to create a logo and colour scheme for your brand.
 While this is a great idea, the reality is that a lot of us don’t have the extra money to spend on such luxuries, especially in the beginning after just paying for hosting.
 The alternative to this is to create your own graphics and colour scheme.
 For this, I recommend using Canva.
 Its drag and drop feature is super easy to use and it makes it incredibly easy to create beautiful graphics with minimal effort.

 For more information on branding your website, I really loved this article by Minimal Crafts, as she outlines the basic key aspects to creating a brand in a way that’s easy to understand.